Internships in Anthropology

 The state museum normally has internships available each year.

-While not currently listing any internship opportunities, it does offer information about job opportunities, in the US and abroad, with international relief and development agencies, largely in the field.
+Offering internship opportunities three times a year, this organization also offers information about job opportunities, in the US and abroad, with international relief and development agencies, largely in the field.

 Here's a site that allows you to search for a wide variety of internships with non-profit organizations.